ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

    |                            |                         |

 ~~~~~~~~~~~
-{: #protocol-overview title="Protocol Outline using EDHOC Forward Message Flow."}
+{: #protocol-overview title="Protocol Outline using the EDHOC Forward Message Flow."}

 While the OSCORE Security Context and access token are valid, C can contact AS to request an update of its access rights, by sending a similar request as described above to the /token endpoint.
-This request also includes a "session identifier" (see {{edhoc-parameters-object}}) provided by AS in the initial access request, which allows AS to retrieve the data it has previously shared with C. The session identifier is assigned by AS and used to identify a series of access tokens, called a "token series" (see {{token-series}}).
+This request also includes a "session identifier" (see {{edhoc-parameters-object}}) provided by AS in the response to the initial access request, which allows AS to retrieve the data it previously shared with C. The session identifier is assigned by AS and used to identify a series of access tokens, called a "token series" (see {{token-series}}).

-If C has retrieved an updated access token, it transfers the access token to RS using the /authz-info endpoint as specified in {{Section 5.10 of RFC9200}} where the CoAP exchange is protected by the previously established OSCORE security context, see {{update-access-rights-c-rs}}.
+If C has retrieved an access token for updating its access rights belonging to the same token series, then it transfers the access token to RS using the /authz-info endpoint as specified in {{Section 5.10 of RFC9200}} where the CoAP exchange is protected by the previously established OSCORE security context, see {{update-access-rights-c-rs}}.
 If the access token is valid, RS replies to the request with a 2.01 (Created) response.

 Upon successful update of access rights, the new issued access token becomes the latest in its token series, but the session identifier remains the same.
 When the latest access token of a token series becomes invalid (e.g., when it expires or gets revoked), that token series ends.

-When RS receives a request from C protected with an OSCORE Security Context derived from an EDHOC session implementing this profile, then the associated session identifier, together with the authentication credential of C used in the EDHOC session, enables the RS to look up the unique access token determining the access rights of C.
+When RS receives a request from C protected with an OSCORE Security Context derived from an EDHOC session implementing this profile, then that OSCORE Security Context is used to retrieve the uniquely associated access token determining the access rights of C.

-Comparing the options described in this section: The EDHOC EAD field is used when there is no OSCORE Security Context such as for first access, whereas the OSCORE protected POST to /authz-info is used for updating access rights when there is an existing OSCORE Security Context.
+Editor's note: The content of the paragraph above should be re-iterated in the detailed description

 Editor's note: Add figure of update of access rights using POST to /authz-info